QDSPORT/QDSOFTWARE---RUNTIME-QUEUES/README.md

 # QDSOFTWARE - RUNTIME QUEUES
- Runtime Queues - Qunatum Dynamics is please to release for general use to CLA developers the Runtime Queue Library.
+Runtime Queues - QD Software is please to release for application  CLA developers the Runtime Queue Library.